EGO4D/Ego-Exo4D-docs/docs/benchmarks/keystep/keystep_recoginition.md

 sidebar_position: 1
 ---

+Predict the keystep for a given video clip (trimmed by time).

 ### Task definition

 This task involves recognizing fine-grained keysteps from procedural egocentric videos (at test time), using models that can leverage multiple, time-synchronized views (at training time).